-- You now have two minutes to separate your list into the categories of effective or ineffective coping. - This exercise is meant to help you identify a coping mechanism that you might want to change. - Discuss this question with your partner/s: - Could any of the ineffective coping be made more effective?
+- You now have two minutes to separate your first list of coping mechanisms into the categories of effective or ineffective coping. - This exercise is meant to help you identify a coping mechanism that you might want to change. - Discuss this question with your partner/s: - Could any of the ineffective coping be made to be more effective?
 CHANGE PPT SLIDE